 The Web site even quoted a "high-ranking member" of the legislature as saying, "... do you think we`re going to allow a school from outside the state of Texas to replace one of our schools in the Big 12 South?
 I don`t think so.
 We`re already at work on this."

 Orangebloods also said that Pac-10 commissioner Larry Scott presented a variety ofproposals to conference members Saturday at their meeting in San Francisco.
-The plans ran the gamut of possibilities, ranging from a full-blown merger with the Big 12 to adding six teams to adding two teams and everything in between.

 Which means anything can happen.